Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Step 3: Shape the Dough

-• Remove the dough onto a lightly floured surface.
-Gently flatten to release the air bubbles (this is sandwich bread, not ciabatta).
-No holes!
+Remove the dough onto a lightly floured surface.
+Gently flatten to release the air bubbles (you don’t want big holes like ciabatta!).

-• Roll the dough into a log, tucking the ends underneath.
+Roll the dough into a log, tucking the ends underneath.
 Then, with floured hands pull the dough towards you creating surface tension to tighten its shape.
-Place the dough into a buttered loaf pan, seam side down.
+Place the dough into a buttered loaf pan, but make sure it’s seam side down.

 Sourdough sandwich dough rising in a loaf pan